 Heinrich discloses a system where an application processor can transmit held data to a baseband processor upon the occurrence of various triggering events.
 For example, Heinrich discloses a system where an application processor transmits held data to a baseband processor upon expiration of a timer.
-6 Ex-1104, 9:5-14 ("Each IPC activity is sent on the IPC interface when its respective lazy timer fires. . . .
-However when one of the registered timers fires, all registered timers expire at the same time, causing all aggregated IPC activities to be served at the same time.").
+Ex-1204, 9:5-14 ("Each IPC activity is sent on the IPC interface when its respective lazy time fires. ...
+However, when one of the registered timers fires, all registered timers expire at the same time, causing all aggregated IPC activities to be served at the same time.").
 As another example, Heinrich discloses a system where an application processor transmits held data to a baseband processor when the application processor determines that the baseband processor is in an "active" or "awake" mode.
-Ex-1104, 9:22-26 ("In general, each lazy timer is configured to fire in response to the earlier of: (i) the expiry of a respective deadline provided to the lazy timer before which it is expected to fire, or (ii) a determination that the
+Id., 9:22-26 ("In general, each lazy timer is configured to fire in response to the earlier of: (i) the expiry of a respective deadline provided to the lazy timer before which it is expected to fire, or (ii) a determination that the application processor 106 is in the awake mode.").
+Heinrich describes various techniques for determining that the other processor is awake, including: (1) receiving a notification that the bus has been placed in an awake mode (Id., 9:54-58); (2) receiving a notification via a hardware connection that the other processor is active (id., 10:1-6); and (3) receiving a notification via a shared memory that the other processor is active (id., 10:24-21).
+Thus, Heinrich discloses various techniques that trigger the transmission of data from one processor to another processor.
+Lin-¶120.